Chat with us, powered by LiveChat Alcohol Detox in South Carolina: Stages, Medications, and What to Expect - SC Addiction Treatment

 What is Alcohol Detox?

 Alcohol detoxification, commonly known as alcohol detox, is the first stage of treating alcohol use disorder (AUD).
-This process involves the complete elimination of alcohol from the body, aiming to manage and alleviate withdrawal symptoms that arise when an individual ceases alcohol consumption.
+It clears alcohol from your system and manages withdrawal symptoms after you stop drinking.
+Detox addresses physical dependence and prepares your body for long-term treatment.

 Why Is Alcohol Detox Important?